"Unit" of Measurement

 And 1 m/s (one meter per second) is also a unit, because there is one of it.

 And so on ...

 It is also common to drop the "1" in front and just talk about the type of measurement as a unit.

-So "Unit" is a general term that means the type of measurement (and people understand that you mean just "1" of it)
+So "Unit" is a general term that means the type of measurement.
+And people understand that we mean just "1" of it.

 So a conversation might go like this

 Alex: "It measures 100"

 Sam: "In what Unit?"